sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 show2(Triple(1, "2", true))        // F[_,_],A,B = [T, U](Int, T, U), String, Boolean
 ```

-When you try to trigger the partial unification on a nested type constructor, it's not what you expect:
+When we try to trigger the partial unification on a nested type constructor, it's not what we expect:

 ```scala
 def show3[F[_[_]], G[_]](f: F[G]) = ???